Campusoft/knowledge_base/message_broker/MassTransit.md

 https://masstransit-project.com/

+## Messange

+There are two main message types, events and commands.

+A command tells a service to do something.
+A command should never be published.
+Commands are sent (using Send) to an endpoint, as it is expected that a single service instance performs the command action.

+An event signifies that something has happened

+MassTransit encapsulates every sent or published message in a message envelope

+**Identifiers**

+MassTransit uses and highly encourages the use of Guid identifiers.
+Distributed systems would crumble using monotonically incrementing identifiers (such as int or long) due to the bottleneck of locking and incrementing a shared counter.
+Historically, certain types (okay, we'll call them out - SQL DBAs) have argued against using Guid (or, their term, uniqueidentifier) as a key – a clustered primary key in particular.

+Guidance

+Message design is not object-oriented design.
+Messages should contain state, not behavior.
+Behavior should be in a separate class or service.

 ##  Producers

  If your message goes to a known receiver, just send it.
 You should publish your message when you have multiple receivers or the number of receivers is dynamically changing.